deekayen/aidstoscoutmastership/manuscript/making_a_career.md

 But this only prepares him.
 It is still in the power of his Scoutmaster to give him further help to making that career a successful one.

-First, by showing the lad ways by which he can perfect the superficial instruc- tion received as a Scout; whereby, for instance, he can develop his hobbies into handicrafts.
-The Scoutmaster can show him where to get higher technical educa- tion, how to get scholarships or apprenticeships, how to train himself for particular professions, how to invest his savings, how to apply for jobs, and so on.
+First, by showing the lad ways by which he can perfect the superficial instruction received as a Scout; whereby, for instance, he can develop his hobbies into handicrafts.
+The Scoutmaster can show him where to get higher technical education, how to get scholarships or apprenticeships, how to train himself for particular professions, how to invest his savings, how to apply for jobs, and so on.

 Secondly, by himself knowing the different kinds of employment agencies and how to use them, the terms of service in various professions, the Scoutmaster can give the lad invaluable help, by advising him, on his knowledge of his qualifications, as to which line of life he is best fitted for.
 All this means that the Scoutmaster must himself look around and inform himself fully on these and like points.
 By taking a little trouble himself he can make successful lives for many of his boys.